 Assuming your WordPress is fully secure, you still have your Apache, FTP client, MySQL and any software that runs on your server that you have to worry about.
 Your website is only as safe as its weakest link.
 And that includes the quality of your host’s software, the themes and plugins your websites operate on.

-I wish I had more recent stats I can point you too, but this study presented as an infographic on WpWhiteSecurity’s blog provides a great deal of insight into how WordPress websites are hacked and what makes them vulnerable.
+I wish I had more recent stats I can point you too.
+Still, this study presented as an infographic on WpWhiteSecurity’s blog provides great insight into how WordPress websites are hacked and what makes them vulnerable.

 The study was conducted based on information of 170,000 websites that were hacked in 2012.
-An 18% increase in the number of hacks from the previous year (2012), the funny thing is the number of vulnerabilities did not increase by the same percentage.
+There was an 18% increase in the number of hacks from the previous year (2012), the funny thing is the number of vulnerabilities did not increase by the same percentage.
 But even a small increase in vulnerabilities affects far more websites, due to increased use of WordPress and WordPress based products.

 - 41% of hacked WordPress were hacked through a security vulnerability on their hosting platform.

 - 29% were hacked via a security issue in the WordPress Theme they were using.